EberlyODL/phys211/reading-the-textbook.md

 * **Tactics Box**: Short summary of important skills to master.
 * **Stop to think**: Short questions to test you understanding, do them!
 The answers are at the end of the book.

-Instead of repeating the textbook with lectures notes or videos (which have been shown to be an ineffective way to learn), I wrote

-1. Chapter Summary (pdf on Canvas).
-These chapter summaries are my own personal summary of the important concepts and tools for the week lessons.

-2. Some course course content pages to illustrate via examples and real demo video some of the material covered.
-The pages include many "check you understanding questions".

-The course content pages include also all the material that is not covered in the textbook but needed for the class.
-This is mostly about "how to learn physics" and about "statistic and lab techniques".

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
 The examples on these webpages are in no way exhaustive.
 If it is in the textbook in an assigned readings, then it is covered in the course and it will be practiced in the assignments and evaluated in the exams.